ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    (not a system of record).
 Once the PI has write access to the data, they are entitled to manipulate the data as they see fit.

- * Wynton does not offer a back-up service, other than disaster recovery back-ups of Home directories that could be restored only in the event of a disaster.
+ * All Wynton users are responsible for ensuring they have their own back-ups so they are able to revert to an earlier version if a mistake is made or they want access to their data during an outage.
+Wynton does not offer a back-up service, other than disaster recovery back-ups of Home directories that could be restored only in the event of a major disaster, such as data center loss or ransomware.
    Very large Home directories do not have disaster recovery back-ups.
-All Wynton users are responsible for ensuring they have their own back-ups so they are able to revert to an earlier version if a mistake is made or they want access to their data during an outage.

  * Upon separation from UCSF, a Wynton user's home directory and its contents may be transferred to the user's PI in accordance with the